kimmellj/nettail/README.md

 NetTail
 =======

-Java Desktop Application that can monitor web accessible log files using a similar process as tail.
+A Java Desktop Application that can monitor web accessible log files using a similar process as tail.

 This was a fun project created in my spare time at work in order to monitor web accessible log files for the Demandware Platform.
 The log files for a specific Demandware server are password protected using HTTP Basic AUTH and are only accessible via HTTP or the WebDav protocol.